crigroup/osrobotics/kinematics/forward_kinematics.md

 ## Introductory example: a planar 2-DOF manipulator

-Consider a planar manipulator with two revolute joints, as in Fig. 1.
+Consider a planar manipulator with two revolute joints, as in the figure below.
 The joint angles are denoted by $$\bfq:=(\theta_1,\theta_2)$$.
 The end-effector is a parallel gripper (in blue).
 The position and the orientation of the end-effector are denoted by $$\bfp:=(x,y,\theta)$$.
 The